karma-runner/karma/docs/intro/01-installation.md

 ```

-This will install Karma and `karma-jasmine` and `karma-chrome-launcher` plugins into your current
+This will install `karma`, `karma-jasmine` and `karma-chrome-launcher` packages into `node_modules` in your current
-directory's `node_modules` and also save these as devDependencies in `package.json`, so that any
+working directory and also save these as `devDependencies` in `package.json`, so that any
-other developer working on the project will only have to do `npm install` in order to get all the
+other developer working on the project will only have to do `npm install` in order to get all these
-dependencies.
+dependencies installed.

 ```bash
 # Run Karma: